diladele/webproxy/README.md

 * Add Web Filtering Proxy service to Services Management Console.
 * Put data folders with definition files, logs and other temporary contents into `C:\ProgramData\Diladele\WebProxy`.
 * Add a firewall rule to built-in Windows Defender Firewall allowing TCP connections from within your local subnet to IP address of the system (port 3128).

+Features and improvements implemented in this version are described in the [change log](./docs/versions.md).

 ## How to Use?